Ju4/AndreFaure/_projects/To_Angela.md

 However, a sheet of paper folded on page 366, with the expected poem handwritten, and a sequence of words arranged inside.

 Page 112 - To Angela consists of a succession of unique pieces, robotically-handwritten. each singular-all identical in a way.
-In a relatively short time, the envelope will be sent by mail, with the letter inside.
 When the pens are empty, the series stops.